 Access to Black Bear Flat by heavy equipment is more limited relative to the Campground Flat and the Rain Gage Flat.
-The most direct access to this area requires crossing the creek; however, YTFP will investigate alternative access options via abandoned logging roads on the west side of the valley during the next phase of planning.
+The most direct access to this area requires crossing the creek; however, YTFP will investigate alternative access options via abandoned logging roads on the west side of the valley during the forthcoming planning and design phase.